salesforcecli/plugin-data/messages/soql.query.md

 # queryInvalidReporter

 Unknown result format type.
-Must be one of the following values: %s
+Must be one of the following values: %s.

 # bulkQueryTimeout

 Query ID: %s
 Query is in progress.

-Run <%= config.bin %> data resume -i %s -o %s to get the latest status/results
+Run "<%= config.bin %> data query resume -i %s -o %s" to get the latest status and results.

 # noResults